rogerkeays/vimcash/README.md

 Records with the same timestamp using the `:` account are considered to part of the same transaction.
 Especially complicated transactions may require two split accounts, but these are rare.
 You can use `:1` and `:2`.

+*Vimcash* allows you to use any currencies, but does not try to convert them for reports.
+Thus, your reports may include different currencies.

 ## File Format

 The basic format is: